Rochusplatz station

 Rochusplatz is an underground station on the Cologne Stadtbahn lines 3 and 4 in Cologne.
 The station is located on Venloer Straße at its intersection with Äußere Kanalstraße in the district of Ehrenfeld.

 The station was opened in 1992 and consists of a mezzanine and one island platform with two rail tracks.

-The station was renamed on 15 December 2019 from Äußere Kanalstraße to Rochusplatz.
+The station renamed Äußere Kanalstraße to Rochusplatz on 15 December 2019.